Profile picture

 Why did you join the community?

-Attended numerous Travel Massive events in Dublin, Ireland over the years.
+Attended numerous Travel Massive events in Dublin when based in Ireland.
 Great community!

 What is your favorite travel destination?